pkarsy/AutomaticSchoolBellTimer/README.md

 WARNING the pin of the SSR(D4) is NOT set in the Tasmota configuration.
 We will set this later on in "autoexec.be"

 ### Step 4.
 Loading the DS3231 real time clock driver.
-Without this it is easy for the module to lose the time, on power outages.
+Without this it is easy for the module to lose the time, on power outages and/or unstable Wifi.
 Installation instructions on:

 [DS3231 Driver](https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231)

 Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically using "autoexec.be"

 ### Step 5.
 Berry script installation ("timetable.be")